Dissident Websites

 150. My dog: being with a perfectly-adequate being makes me constantly aware of my inadequacies.

-151. Although good art has to be true, art is the opposite of truth - which we find unfaceable.
+151. Although good art is true, art is the opposite of truth - which we find unfaceable.

 152. The dreary triumph of law is to put the best beyond it.